 Interestingly, while the Sultan was free to have sex with different women, any suspicion of adultery on the part of women was severely punished, as I have written above.
 Other men who ogled the Sultan’s women could also be punished by death.

 Moulay Ismail reigned for 55 years as Sultan of Morocco until he died on March 22, 1727.
 He was 81.
 His reign remains the longest of any sultan of Morocco.
 What happened after his death is a story for another day.

-So, do you think Moulay Ismail could have fathered over 1000 children?
-Let me know down in the comments.
+So, do you believe Moulay Ismail could have fathered over 1000 children?
+Let me know in the comments.
 You can also follow me on Twitter @AmazingAyo.